AJBrachoRodriguez/Fraud-Detection-v2/README.md

 ### **Status of the project**  🚉

-The project is currently being built in collaboration with Victor Carracedo.
+The project is currently being built in collaboration with Victor Carracedo, Elvis Donayre and Alexangel Bracho.

 ### **Contributions**  ✍️